Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/cloth_settings.rst

 -------

 Spring
    Damping of cloth velocity.
-Higher = more smooth, less jiggling.
+Higher values give a more smooth result (less jiggling).
 Air
    Air normally has some thickness which slows falling things down.
 Velocity